gagandeep25/EE222-Nonlinear-Systems-Ball-and-Beam-Project/README.md

+**Git organization:**
+This repo contains four branches - main, simulation-testing, hardware-testing, svps-expts
+main: has the final code that we used for hardware experiments, based on which the hardware results are reported
+simulation-testing: has the final code that we used for simulation experiments, based on which the simulation results are reported
+hardware-testing: the code is same as the main branch
+svps-experiments: we used this branch for experimentation with the controllers, can be safely ignored

 **Results Summary:**

 We have chosen to implement (1) a PID controller, (2) an LQR controller, and (3) a Luenberger Observer.